Reviewed: 3 Best Selling Internal Aquarium Filters for Tanks 30 Gallons or Smaller

-I looked online at internal filters and then chose the very best, as shown by the number of reviews and the total rating.
+I looked online at internal aquarium filters and then chose the very best, as shown by the number of reviews and the total rating.
 I also stayed with filters that have common brand names.
 Here are the results:

-Tetra Internal Power Filter 10-30 $13.59 15095 ratings 4.4
+Tetra Internal Filter

 Answer: An internal filter is an aquarium filter in which the motor and most or all of the body of the filter unit sits in the aquarium water.
 This differs from other filters in which the motor and the body of the filter sit outside of the aquarium.